Volunteers for Assisted Migration & Rewilding

 What About the Florida Yew?

 The Florida Yew is also found only along the Apalachicola Bluffs of northern Florida.
-Yew trees do not show signs of serious disease, so they are not nearly as imperilled as T. tax, but it is no longer reproducing very well in its "native range."
-If Florida yew was, likewise, "left behind" in its pocket refuge as the glaciers retreated, perhaps it too deserves to be considered for "rewilding" to points north.
+Yew trees do not show signs of serious disease, so they are not nearly as imperiled as T. tax, but it is no longer reproducing very well in its "native range."
+If Florida yew was, likewise, "left behind" in its pocket refuge as the glaciers retreated, then it too deserves to assisted in "rewilding" to points north.

-TOP: A small grove of Florida yew is flanked by low-growing palm species.
-BOTTOM: close-up of the reddish bark of an old Florida yew, and a line of yew trees in front of what (may) be an old, fallen Torreya tree.
+LEFT: close-up of the reddish, smooth bark of an old Florida yew, and a line of yew trees in front of what may be an old, fallen Torreya tree.

 Asa Gray, from his book Darwiniana, wrote: